-NDIR stands for “Non Dispersive Infra Red”.
+NDIR stands for “Non-Dispersive Infra-Red”.
 The sensing element consists of a glass tube.
 Ambient air passes through one end to the other.
 A known amount of IR light beam bursts from one side.
-An IR receptor on the other side capture this light.
-Particles of CO2 absorb a specific wavelength of the infra red light, leaving the rest.
+An IR receptor on the other side captures this light.
+Particles of CO2 absorb a specific wavelength of the infrared light, leaving the rest.
 The IR receptor captures all the wavelength.
 It then subtracts the missing wavelength of light.
-Concentration of CO2 particles is directly proportional to the amount of missing wavelength.
+The concentration of CO2 particles is directly proportional to the amount of missing wavelength.
 This gives a very accurate reading of CO2 concentration in the atmosphere.
-The sensor calibrates against inert gas in the tube (where CO2 level is almost 0 ppm).
+The sensor calibrates against inert gas in the tube (where the CO2 level is almost 0 ppm).

 - Temperature and Humidity sensor element.
 Polymer Humidity Capacity